sagar-46/LeetCode/Easy/README.md

 27.Given an integer array nums and an integer val, remove all occurrences of val in nums in-place.
 The order of the elements may be changed. \
 &ensp;&emsp;Then return the number of elements in nums which are not equal to val.

+35.Given a sorted array of distinct integers and a target value, return the index if the target is found.
+If not, return the index where it would be if \
+&ensp;&emsp;it were inserted in order.
+You must write an algorithm with O(log n) runtime complexity.

 69.Given a non-negative integer x, return the square root of x rounded down to the nearest integer.
 The returned integer should be \
 &ensp;&emsp;non-negative as well.
 You must not use any built-in exponent function or operator.